MixBus Platinum v1.2

 Set Limiter Ceiling

 A ceiling of −1.0 dBFS is the safe starting point for most delivery formats.
-Enable Final TruePeak Guard for standards compliance.
+TruePeak Guard (Output tab) is on by default for guaranteed inter-sample peak protection.
+Enable TruePeak Limiting for full broadcast-grade compliance.

 9